MAPieschl/CSCE489/CSCE489_Project1/README.md

 **1. Installation**

 Linux installation steps are shown below.
-Please note that all CSCE489 projects will be cloned into the CSCE489 folder.
+Please note that all CSCE489 projects will be cloned into the CSCE489 folder.z

     git clone https://github.com/MAPieschl/CSCE489.git